 - I will provide 2-3 prompts each time we gather.
 The prompts will vary: poems, prose, single-sentence quotes, a word or two, images, aromas, objects, music and even flavors.

-- I will read the literary prompts out loud, and in the case of non-literary prompts, items will be passed around.
+- I will read the written prompts out loud; other prompts will be passed around or displayed.
 We will write for timed sessions lasting 10-20 minutes.
 Your writing may launch from the prompt provided, but if something else is begging to be written, by all means, go for it.

 - After writing, we will each read what we’ve written out loud to the group.
 This is optional, but you will get much more from the experience if you participate fully.
 However, no pressure.